Join Cultural Samvaad’s WhatsApp Community

 Know More: Continuing Relevance of the Ramkatha

-It was time for the final battle between the indomitable, maryada purushottama Rama and the fierce and arrogant Ravfana.
+It was time for the final battle between the indomitable, maryada purushottama Rama and the fierce and arrogant Ravana.
 In the end, Shri Rama defeated Ravana, the one who was believed to be invincible and lay him to rest on the battlefield.
 Adharma had been vanquished, and the reign of Dharma had been reestablished by Rama who is the embodiment of Dharma itself.
 Sita and Rama were reunited.
 Rama coronated Vibhishana, Ravan’s brother, as the king of Lanka and fulfilled his duties.

 The period of exile had also come to an end.
 Rama, Sita and Lakshmana returned to Ayodhya.
 The city sparkled with unbridled joy, and the family was reunited.
 Shri Rama who is regarded as the seventh avatar of Vishnu and Devi Sita who is Mata Lakshmi personified, ascended the throne of Ayodhya, heralding the golden period of Ramarajya.